-Testing the input and outputs of an xNode using the built-in self test.
+This document covers testing the input and outputs of an xNode using the built-in self-test.

 - Device Under Test (DUT): xNode

 - CAT5-6 Cables with RJ45 connectors at both sides for audio loopback test.
-(4 needed, see note)
+(4 required)

 - PC Computer: Running any telnet terminal (PuTTy, HyperTerminal, etc)